ibm-cloud-docs/power-iaas/faq.md

-As a security officer, auditor, or manager, you can use the {{site.data.keyword.atracker_short}} service to track how users and applications interact with the {{site.data.keyword.powerSys_notm}} in IBM Cloud. {{site.data.keyword.atracker_short}} records user-initiated activities that change the state of a service in IBM Cloud.
-You can use these events to identify the following information:
+As a security officer, auditor, or manager, you can use the IBM Cloud Logs service to manage general purpose application logs, platform logs, or structured audit events.
+IBM Cloud Logs can be used with logs from both IBM Cloud services and customer applications.
+For more information, see [Getting started with IBM Cloud Logs](/docs/cloud-logs?topic=cloud-logs-getting-started){: external}
-* The users who made API calls to cloud services.
-* The time-stamp when the API calls were made.
-* The status of the API call.
-* The criticality of the action.

-For more information, see [Activity tracker events](/docs/power-iaas?topic=power-iaas-at-events).